Skip to content

 raise SecurityException("No authentication credentials provided")

-After credential extraction, we authenticate the identity using the appropriate method:
+After credential extraction, authenticate identity using the appropriate method:

 # Determine and execute authentication method